 At age 61, you may begin to question what will happen to your family or loved ones if you were to meet some kind of misfortune.
 This is a natural reaction for someone who has most likely retired and met many of the goals in their working life.

-The next natural progression is to make sure your family are set to reach their own goals in life.
-Unfortunately, the options that were once available to those age of 60 or older are becoming increasingly difficult to obtain.
+The next natural progression is to make sure your family is set to reach their own goals in life.
+Unfortunately, the options that were once available to those aged 60 or older are becoming increasingly difficult to obtain.
 At this age, you may think that you can’t afford or be accepted for a life insurance policy.

 This isn’t true.
 Plans can be cheaper than you think.